-+ Students must attain a minimum grade of "C" in all courses with a '+' to progress in the program and to graduate.
++ Refers to technical coursework.
+Students must attain a minimum grade of "C" in these technical courses to progress in the program and to graduate.

 Industrial Automation Maintenance (Short-Term Technical Certificate)

 The Industrial Automation Maintenance program focuses on the maintenance of electrical, mechanical and fluid power equipment.
 Students of this program will develop their skills in maintenance and troubleshooting of electrical, pneumatic, mechanical, programmable logic controllers, variable frequency drives and more.